pterolatypus/arma3-serverctrl/README.md

 - runserver.bat - the script used to actually run the server
 - server.cfg - the ArmA server config file
-- a profiles folder where the logs and userdata for that server is stored
+- a profiles folder where the logs and userdata for that server is stored The profiles folder is created automatically by the server application; examples of the other two can be found in the scripts/server_template folder.

+Within ServerCtrl a server is referred to by its folder name.
+These folders are expected to be next to the Steam and Arma installation folders in the 'server home' directory.
+Usually this will be wherever your serverctrl.bat file is.

 ### Commands:
 The utility functions as a simple command-line interface.
 A small prompt will be displayed and commands can be typed to do various things.
 A list of commands is available in-app using the "help" or "h" command.
 Additionally, some commands have their own help pages which can be accessed with "help command".